 About

 This tutorial demonstrates the R package cpam for the analysis of time series omics data.
-It serves an introduction to the package and reproduces the results for the first case study presented in the accompanying manuscript by Yates et al. (2024).
-The first case study using human embryo time series data is available here.
+It serves an introduction to the package and reproduces the results for the second case study presented in the accompanying manuscript by Yates et al. (2024).
+A tutorial for first case study using human embryo time series data is available here.

 Data